presidio-oss/cline-based-code-generator/docs/tools/hai-tools-guide.md

     - `use_mcp_tool`: Use tools from MCP servers
     - `access_mcp_resource`: Access MCP server resources
-    - Users can create custom MCP tools that Cline can then access
+    - Users can create custom MCP tools that HAI can then access
-    - Example: Create a weather API tool that Cline can use to fetch forecasts
+    - Example: Create a weather API tool that HAI can use to fetch forecasts

 4. **Interaction Tools**
     - `ask_followup_question`: Ask user for clarification
     - `attempt_completion`: Present final results

+5. **Security Tools**
+    - `code_security_scan`: Ensures security and compliance for the task

 Each tool has specific parameters and usage patterns.
 Here are some examples: